bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 ```

 ##### scrollLeft/scrollTop
-**the width/height of the hidden, scrolled out** part of the element. `scrollTop` is “how much you've scrolled down already”.
+**the width/height of the hidden, scrolled out** part of the element. `scrollTop` is “how much you've scrolled down
+already”.
+In context of element, not page.
+If element content does not generate a vertical scrollbar, then it's
+scrollTop value is 0.

+`Don’t take width/height from CSS` \
+We should use DOM offset/client width/height instead getComputedStyle(elem).width by reasons:
+ * First, CSS width/height depend on another property: *box-sizing* that defines “what is” CSS width and height.
+   A change in box-sizing for CSS purposes may break such JavaScript.
+ * Second, CSS width/height may be *auto*, and for calculation we need px.
+ * Scrollbar. clientWidth/clientHeight takes into account scrollbar, but width/height from style - behave differently.